gds32571/WSJTX-gdslog/README.md

 A Python program to perform several functions based on reception of WSJT-X UDP packets.
 I am currently using WSJT-X version 2.1.0.

    Status (type 1) packets are used to control a WiFi connected antenna switch.
-The program derives the band from the operating frequency dropdown of WSJT-X and commands a switch to the appropriate antenna via an HTTP command.
+The program derives the band from the operating frequency dropdown of WSJT-X and commands the antenna switch to connect to the appropriate antenna via an HTTP command.

    QSO Logged (type 5) packets are used to log a contact in my ham logging database.
 It is PHP3 based with a MySQL database but has not yet been documented anywhere.
 I've been using it for more than a decade.